xoken/tonne/README.md

 npm install
 ```

-when the installation is complete, continue running the following commands.
+when the installation is complete, continue running the following commands inside nipkow repo directory.

 ```
 cd /lib/nipkow-sdk